International company

 Below you will find the procedures that need to be followed before sending a worker to work abroad:

-In all cases, fill in the TA300 form.
+In all cases to fill in the form TA300.

 Countries of the EU, EEE (European Economic Area) or Switzerland: submission by the worker or the company of the TA300 form to the Administrations of the General Treasury of the Social Security.